Cami de Ronda, the Costa Brava coastal path

-After crossing the headland of Cap de Norfeu one encounters a few more bays of which Cala Montjoi being the most well known due to the world famous chef Ferran Adria and his ground breaking Number 1 restaurant in the world, El Bulli.
-The walk into Roses was quite pleasant with some nice little beaches on the outskirts of the town but personally Roses is not my favourite town on the Costa Brava and I find it a bit tacky in places.
+After crossing the headland of Cap de Norfeu I encountered a few more bays of which Cala Montjoi is the biggest and most well known.
+This is where the world famous chef Ferran Adria and his ground breaking restaurant, El Bulli.
+The walk into Roses was quite pleasant passing some nice little beaches on the outskirts of the town.

-The walk out of Roses was probably my least favourite stretch of the whole walk.
-There was some nice bits but i didn’t really start to enjoy it until i reached the natural reserve of the Aiguamolls De L’Emporda which is a famed wildlife reserve with many rare wild birds.
+The walk out of Roses was probably my least favorite stretch of the whole walk.
+There was some nice bits but i didn’t really start to enjoy it until i reached the natural reserve of the Aiguamolls De L’Emporda.
+The Aiguamolls is a famed wildlife reserve with many rare wild birds and wildlife.
 The route then takes you along the Fluvia river, crossing at Sant Pere Pescador and through farmland until reaching the charming coastal village of Sant Marti d’Empuries.

 From Sant Marti i took a taxi back to the train station at Camallera and picked up my car and headed home to Besalu.

 In October 2014 I was ready to go back and continue from where i left off the previous year.
-This time i drive directly to Sant Marti and leave the car parked up.
+This time i drove directly to Sant Marti and left the car parked up.

-Once you arrive at Cala Montgo you leave the the hussle and bustle of L’Escala behind you until you get to L’Estartit.
+Once you arrive at Cala Montgo you leave the the hustle and bustle of L’Escala behind you until L’Estartit.

-The terrain is pretty stoney undefoot most of the day.
+The terrain is pretty stony underfoot most of the day.
 There’s two little bays to stop off at before arriving at L’Estartit, Cala Ferriol and Cala Pedrosa.